yavi-21092001/side-devops-projects/README.md

 ## ✅ Final Notes

-Each project folder includes its own `README.md` with tailored instructions, configs, and screenshots where applicable.
+Each project folder includes its own `README.md` with tailored instructions and configs.

 Be sure to: